Local Quaker Meetings in Hertford and Hitchin Area

 Lettings

-Both the Quaker Room and the Meeting Room are available for hire.
-Please contact Gerald Drewett on 01992 416442 for details or read more information here.
+Both the Quaker Room and the Meeting House are available for hire.
+Email: Katey Earle or read more information here.

 Library